hope-mdy-geo/new/README.md

 So, our project can help for Myanmar people.
 This wed application can be useful for computers and mobile phones.

 ##  Advantages of the Project

-	If user can only type one Myanmar font, the user will known the two other fonts.
+-If user can only type one Myanmar font, the user will known the two other fonts.
-	The user can use easily the converting process with three fonts by using this website without changing the other website.
+-The user can use easily the converting process with three fonts by using this website without changing the other website.
-	By using this system, save the translation time and searching time.
+-By using this system, save the translation time and searching time.

 ##		Limitations of the Project
 	The system is implemented for only three Myanmar language fonts such as Zawgyi, Unicode, Wincode.